 Compared to other beaches in Mexico, Xcacel Beach isn’t the best place for water sports, loud parties, or beach games.
 It’s important to remember that the entire area is a protected nature reserve and sanctuary, which means it has to adhere to certain measures, unlike other public beaches.

 However, you can still do plenty of things at Playa Xcacel to keep you entertained.
 It’s also the perfect destination for those interested in just soaking in the tranquil beauty of nature without the noise or crowds of tourists.
 Whether you’re snorkeling with marine life or helping baby turtles swim safely to sea, you’re guaranteed to see that Xcacel Beach is unlike any place you’ll see along the Riviera Maya.

 1. Take a Dip in the Xcacel Cenote

 Playa Xcacel is a wonderful destination for sunbathing and spending the day in the sun.
 However, it can get quite hot during the peak of the day, especially considering there aren’t any places for shade.
 If you need to cool off, then you’re in luck!

 To the left of the beach, you’ll find a small pathway that winds through the heart of the jungle.
 This leads to the Xcacel Cenote, a small swimming hole surrounded by lush vines and towering trees.
 It offers the perfect refreshing escape away from the beating sun.
-It’s only about 15-feet wide, so it can be crowded during busy times of the day.
+It’s only about 15 feet wide so that it can be crowded during busy times of the day.
 Although you’ll only be allowed to swim in the cenote for 20 minutes, it’s worth the wait just to dip your toes in the sparkling turquoise waters.